aptech/docs/docs/CR-xlsWrite.rst

 Remarks
 -------

 #.
+To write a dataset with numeric variables and header names to an Excel file,
+   use :func:`saved`.
+#.
 If :func:`xlsWrite` fails, it will either terminate and print an error
    message or return a scalar error code, which can be detected with :func:`scalmiss`, depending on the state of the `trap` flag.